 Five shipwrecked English teenagers take refuge in an island hotel that is decorated and ready for New Year’s celebrations.
 The problem is, it’s early summer, and soon enough, even the walls themselves are striking out against them…

 “Bloody New Year’s biggest flaw is in actually attempting to find an explanation for the goings-on on Grand Island.
 While I’m prepared to accept that the crashing of an experimental plane might somehow be able to produce a time warp, I can’t really see how it could possibly turn a fishing net feral, or cause a table to sprout a monster from its midriff.”
 And You Call Yourself a Scientist!

 “While Bloody New Year is a serviceably fun offering from Norman J. Warren, it doesn’t quite deliver all the mayhem and bloodshed we deserve.
 Sure, it has its moments, but the mood is never quite right.
 The hotel isn’t creepy or surreal enough […] unlike other movies with budget effects, this one lacks the charm, urgency, and creativity to make it a real hit.”
 Bleeding Skull

-“I’ve never seen a movie give away all of it’s jump scares with the score before, but Bloody New Year does.”
-John Schatzer, Gutmunchers.com
+“I’ve never seen a movie give away all of its jump scares with the score before, but Bloody New Year does.”
+Gutmunchers.com